The Construction Advantage

 “An Act to Protect Homeowners from Debt Collectors”

 A bill submitted to the House Judiciary Committee entitled “An Act to Protect Homeowners from Debt Collectors,” (LD.
-536), is actually a bill that would negate the effect of a mechanics lien on any residential property in Maine.
-Bernstein Shur’s Construction Practice Group is proud to represent many members of the construction and lumber products industries in Maine, and we believe that this proposed bill is ill conceived and unnecessary.
-Maine has one of the strongest, but also one of the fairest, mechanics lien statutes in the country.
+536), is actually a bill that would negate the effect of a mechanics lien on any residential property in ME.
+Bernstein Shur’s Construction Practice Group is proud to represent many members of the construction and lumber products industries in ME, and we believe that this proposed bill is ill conceived and unnecessary.
+ME has one of the strongest, but also one of the fairest, mechanics lien statutes in the country.
 We welcome comments and thoughts from others in the industry who may not have been aware that this bill was submitted in Augusta.
 Please click here for the text of the bill, and here for the letter from Bernstein Shur’s Construction Law Practice Group to the House Judiciary Committee.

 In Contract, You “May” Arbitrate Could Mean You “Shall” Arbitrate